Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Methodology

 \subsection{SatGNN}

 We name \emph{SatGNN} the base model proposed for all experiments.
-An overview of the components of our model can be seen in the diagram of Figure \ref{fig:sat-gnn-overview}.
-We follow the approach of embedding the ONTS problem instances as bipartite graphs and feeding them to a GNN (see Sec. \ref{sec:gnns}).
-Because of the convolutional nature of the message-passing iterations of the GNNs, the model can deal with arbitrary-sized graphs, which enables the same GNN to handle optimization problems with varying numbers of variables and constraints.
-In other words, the GNN can handle ONTS instances with varying numbers of jobs, which is useful, e.g., for iterating over the number of jobs during the mission design to maximize QoS.
+An overview of the components of our model can be seen in the diagram of Figure \ref{fig:sat-gnn-overview}, and a summary of the symbols used is presented in \ref{appx:gnn-symbols}.

+SatGNN is designed to take as input instances of the ONTS problem.
+Each instance is a mathematical program with a varying number of variables and constraints (i.e., varying number of jobs).
+Thus we expect our model to handle inputs of different sizes and to be invariant to the symmetries that mathematical programs exhibit (e.g., permutations of variables, constraints).
+For that reason, we follow the approach described in Section~\ref{sec:gnns} of embedding each instance as a bipartite graph, and design SatGNN around a GNN (hence its name).

-The input graph is enhanced with feature vectors for every node.
-Let $G=(V, E,w)$ be the graph representation of an instance $I\in\mathcal{I}$ as described in Sec. \ref{sec:instance-embedding}, with $V=V_{\textrm{var}}\cup V_{\textrm{con}}$ the set of nodes and $w: E \longrightarrow \mathbb{R}$ the edge weight function based on the variables coefficients on the constraints.
-We name $\bm{f}_v$ the feature vector associated with node $v$.
-We add four features to constraint nodes and six to variable nodes, as described in Table \ref{tab:feature-desc}.
+To fully represent each instance, the input graph is augmented with feature vectors for every node.
+Let $G = (V, E, w)$ be the graph representation of an instance $I \in \mathcal{I}$, as described in Sec.~\ref{sec:instance-embedding}, with $V = V_{\textrm{var}} \cup V_{\textrm{con}}$ being the set of nodes and $w: E \longrightarrow \mathbb{R}$ the edge-weight function based on the variable coefficients in the constraints.
+Let $\bm{f}_v$ denote the feature vector associated with node $v$.
+We add four features to constraint nodes and six to variable nodes, as described in Table~\ref{tab:feature-desc}.
+We highlight that the features overdetermine the instance; that is, more features than necessary are provided to the model.
+This is common in deep learning practice and has been observed to yield positive results in combinatorial optimization applications~\citep{nair_neural_2020,khalil_mip-gnn_2022}.

 The feature vectors are encoded into the first layer of hidden features by fully-connected neural networks.
 More precisely, the hidden feature vectors $H^{(0)}\in \mathbb{R}^{(n+m)\times d}$ (where $n$ is the number of variables, $m$ is the number of constraints, and $d$ is the dimension of the hidden feature vectors) are computed by single-layer neural networks with ReLU activation